Something in the Floorboards

 When one approaches too close the house will creak and things will roll.
 The house will beckon strangers to try its twisted door.
 Yet across the floor will fly an unattended eye, lightning cracks, and people die; it’s told you must not go there because there’s something in the floorboards.

 Did you enjoy my story?
 Please let me know what you think by leaving a review!
-Thanks, Samantha FooteWrite a Review
+Thanks, SI FooteWrite a Review